Peace is Not the Absence of Chaos

 Our goal isn’t to try to avoid the chaos, or control it.

-Instead it’s to be present to all that comes our way.
+Instead, our goal is to be present to all that comes our way.
 To hang in there and stay present.
 Rather than getting hung up in regrets about the past.
 Or fretting about what’s to come.

 The power of our presence will bring us peace.